codesByJose/TipCalculator/README-template.md

 ### What I learned
 WHat i learnt is to refactor code, writing codes in the rawrest form and then making them reuseable is hwat this project has taught me.
-It also taught me that solving problem is a step by step thing, and i am glad i learnt and scaled through
+It also taught me that solving problem is a step by step thing, and i am glad i learnt and scaled through.

 To see how you can add code snippets, see below: